 A popular alternative to salt-based water softening is a process called water conditioning, which, instead of replacing the calcium and magnesium ions with sodium, alters the structure of the ions and prevents them from sticking to surfaces and causing scale.
 There are a number of different water conditioning methods at the moment, including treating the water with a process called Template Assisted Crystallization, and electronic descaling, which uses an electromagnetic waveform to increase water solubility, which causes scale deposits to dissolve.

 The filter capacity, or how long a filter will last, of a system varies greatly depending on the system you opt for.
 Though some systems use the same filters, the varied size and design of these filters means that one can have a very different lifespan from another.
 Let’s take a look at some of the most popular system types, and how long their filters will typically last for:

-- Whole home water filter – Three to six months
+- Whole home – Three to six months

-- Reverse osmosis water filter – RO membrane: two to five years; additional filters: six months
+- Reverse osmosis – RO membrane: two to five years; additional filters: six months

 - Shower filter – Six months

 - Backpacking filter – Two to six years